LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 This section is only for people who have successfully built using *GitHub Build Actions*.

-Use the [Examine the Error](#examine-the-error) instructions to find your error message.
+Use the [Examine Annotation](#examine-annotation) instructions to find your error message.

 ### `ERROR: Asset validation failed`